LG ThinQ: History

 The branding was first introduced in 2011 in the Consumer Electronics Show (CES) in Las Vegas as THINQ.
-The first ThinQ product was a smart refrigerator, with features such as smart savings options, food management system, and different software in the LCD screen on the fridge.
+The first ThinQ product was a smart refrigerator, with features such as smart savings options, food management system, washing machine, oven and robotic vacuum cleaner and different software in the LCD screen on the fridge.

 The unified branding was then officially launched as ThinQ at CES 2017 as an artificial intelligence-based brand for all their smart products.
+The company announced DeepThinQ, a deep-learning technology for connected products, and later opened an Artificial Intelligence Lab in Seoul to coordinate research involving voice, video, sensors and machine learning.